sorry510/vscode-goto-controller/README.md

 support silex and laravel

-ctrl + click to navigate from a route to a respective controller file.
+ctrl(cmd) + click to navigate from a route to a respective controller file.

 ## config